hlrs-tasc/julia-on-hpc-systems/README.md

 According to
 [this Discourse post](https://discourse.julialang.org/t/compiling-julia-using-lto-pgo/39168/5),
 the difference between compiling Julia from source with architecture-specific optimization and using the official Julia binaries is negligible.
+This has been confirmed by [Ludovic Räss](#acknowledgments) for an Nvidia DGX-1 system at CSCS, where also no performance differences between a Spack-installed version and the official binaries were found (April 2022).

 Since installing from source using, e.g., Spack, can sometimes be cumbersome, the general recommendation is to go with the pre-built binaries unless benchmarked and found to be different.

 * This is also the current approach on NERSC's systems

 *Last update: April 2022*